silphid/silphid.unity/README.md

 - UniRx VirtualTimeScheduler and TestScheduler (which Sequencit uses for unit testing)
 - And much, much more!

-## To Do

-- Submit VirtualTimeScheduler/TestScheduler to UniRx

 # Silphid.Sequencit

 *Silphid.Sequencit* extends UniRx with the concept of ISequenceable, for coordinating time-based operations in sequence or in parallel, such as playing a sound effect or animation, performing a transition between two pages or loading data from the net.
 Following the ReactiveX tradition, all those operations are modeled as IObservable<Unit>.